molily/molily.de/_testing-angular/measuring-code-coverage.md

 Test coverage should not be a pointless competition that puts developers under pressure and shames those that do not meet an arbitrary mark.
 Measuring coverage is a tool you should use for your benefit.
 Keep in mind that writing meaningful, spot-on tests does not necessarily increase the coverage score.

 For beginners and experts alike, the coverage report helps to set up, debug and improve their tests.
-For experienced developers, the score may helps to keep up a steady testing practice.
+For experienced developers, the score helps to keep up a steady testing practice.

 <div class="book-sources" markdown="1">
 - [karma-coverage Configuration](https://github.com/karma-runner/karma-coverage/blob/master/docs/configuration.md)